What is a living will?

 Are there are different types of living will?

-An advance decision (often in the form of a formal Advance Directive) is a decision to refuse treatment and is legally binding and can only be made by someone over the age of 18 who has the capacity to make the decision.
+An advance decision (often in the form of a formal Advance Directive) is a decision to refuse treatment.
+Crucially it is legally binding and can only be made by someone over the age of 18 who has the capacity to make the decision.

 An advance decision can only be used to refuse treatment, even if this may shorten your life, but it cannot be used to insist on a particular treatment being given.
 It must indicate exactly what type of treatment you wish to refuse and give as much detail as possible about the circumstances in which you envisage this refusal taking place.
 It does not have to be worded in precise medical terms but it needs to be clear what treatment is to be refused and in what circumstances.
 Uncertainty must be avoided and so we recommend that: